Building a weight training program is not that complicated, just get started!

 Weights to use – It’s pretty hard to define this.
 Your best bet is to use your own judgement…

-Note that a lot of home exercises don’t use weights… Instead, find an exercise which you think corresponds to light, medium, heavy etc.
+Note that a lot of home exercises don’t use weights… Instead, find an exercise that you think corresponds to light, medium, heavy etc.

 Reps – This stands for repetitions.
 So if you do ten pushups in a row then this is ten reps.

 Sets – A set is a group of repetitions.
-So ten pushups in a row is counted as 1 set.
+So ten pushups in a row are counted as 1 set.

 Rest time – This is the time you rest between sets.
 Make sure you’re not resting between reps… 😉 So if you had to do 3 sets of 10 reps of pushups with a rest time of 15 seconds you would: Do ten pushups rest 15 seconds, do ten pushups rest 15 seconds, do ten pushups rest 15 seconds…